Xilinx-CNS/sfptpd/README.md

 The sfptpd daemon provides a system-centric time sync solution that can be used with any network adapter and driver supporting standard Linux time APIs.
-This gives advantages over other software which lacks the same degree of support for link aggregation and which does not integrate remote and local synchronisation in one process.
+The monolithic design of sfptpd enables a holistic approach to system time synchronisation, supporting link aggregation and integrating remote and local clock synchronisation.

 ### Using non-Solarflare network adapters